Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Parameters Configuration for SignSGD Over Wireless Networks

 \subsubsection{The optimization problem (\ref{OP5}) is infeasible}

-In this case, we assume that $P_{m} = P_{max,m}$, $f_{m} = f_{max,m}$ and $r_{m} = \frac{s_{m}}{(T_l-\frac{c_{m}D_{m}}{f_{max,m}})B_{m}}$. \begin{Remark} We note that $T_l$ and $p_{out}(r_{m})$ are the two most important parameters that determine the performance of the FL algorithm.
-When the optimization problem (\ref{OP5}) is infeasible, the delay requirement and the outage probability requirement cannot be satisfied simultaneously for worker $m$.
-Since the communication round time is supposed to be determined by the slowest worker (the straggler), we assume that each worker tries its best to reduce its outage probability while accommodating the delay requirement. \end{Remark}
+In this case, {the corresponding parameters for worker $m$ are set as} $P_{m} = P_{max,m}$, $f_{m} = f_{max,m}$ and $r_{m} = \frac{s_{m}}{(T_l-\frac{c_{m}D_{m}}{f_{max,m}})B_{m}}$. \begin{Remark} We note that $T_l$ and $p_{out}(r_{m})$ are the two most important parameters that determine the performance of the FL algorithm.
+When the optimization problem (\ref{OP5}) is infeasible {for worker $m$}, i.e., the outage probability given in (\ref{Eq17}) exceeds $p_{out, m}$, the delay requirement and the outage probability requirement cannot be satisfied simultaneously.
+Since the time duration for each communication round is supposed to be determined by the slowest worker (the straggler), we assume that {worker $m$} accommodates the time duration requirement while reducing the outage probability as best it can. \end{Remark}